MicrosoftDocs/azure-docs/articles/backup/backup-azure-troubleshoot-vm-backup-fails-snapshot-timeout.md

 **Error code**: UserErrorGuestAgentStatusUnavailable <br>
 **Error message**: VM Agent unable to communicate with Azure Backup<br>

-Azure VM agent might be stopped, not installed, outdated or in an inconsistent state preventing Azure Backup service to trigger snapshots.
+The Azure VM agent might be stopped, outdated, in an inconsistent state, or not installed and prevent Azure Backup service to trigger snapshots.

-- If the VM agent is stopped or is in an inconsistent state, **Restart the Agent** and retry the backup operation (i.e. try adhoc backup…).
-For steps to restart the agent refer to [Windows VMs](https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409) or [Linux VMs](https://docs.microsoft.com/azure/virtual-machines/linux/update-agent).
+- If the VM agent is stopped or is in an inconsistent state, **Restart the Agent** and retry the backup operation (try an ad-hoc backup).
+For steps to restart the agent, see [Windows VMs](https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409) or [Linux VMs](https://docs.microsoft.com/azure/virtual-machines/linux/update-agent).
-- If the VM agent is not installed or outdated, install/update the VM Agent and retry the backup operation.
-For steps to install/update the agent refer to [Windows VMs](https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409) or [Linux VMs](https://docs.microsoft.com/azure/virtual-machines/linux/update-agent).
+- If the VM agent is not installed or is outdated, install/update the VM agent and retry the backup operation.
+For steps to install/update the agent, see [Windows VMs](https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409) or [Linux VMs](https://docs.microsoft.com/azure/virtual-machines/linux/update-agent).

 ## GuestAgentSnapshotTaskStatusError - Could not communicate with the VM agent for snapshot status